 Poop?
 No prob.
 Get clothing out of the way, undo the diaper and use the front of the diaper to wipe up any extra poo then get it out of the way, use the wipes (going from front to back) to get the goods, put the soiled wipes in the dirty diaper, put the clean diaper on to minimize random air pees, then wrap the goods in the dirty diaper and dispose.

 Blow out?
 No prob.
 Tell your partner you forgot something at the store then leave the house.
 (Just kidding).
 Get an old towel, receiving blanket or a pack of these disposable change pads, and peel off as much as you can without spreading the horror – check out this cool video for a great onesie hack.
-Wipe down as much as you can or hose them off in the tub (sometime it was just easier to wash it off rather than wipe it off).
+Wipe down as much as you can or hose them off in the tub (sometimes it was just easier to wash it off rather than wipe it off).
 [Tip: pre-soap everything before they go in the water so you know you got all the spots.]
 Once everyone is dry and clean, continue on like a normal diaper change.
 Roll everything up that can be salvaged and throw it in the wash or simply decide that it’s a “fuck it and chuck it” and throw it all out.
-I once spent 20 minutes trying to clean an old onsie before I thought, “What are you doing?!
+I once spent 20 minutes trying to clean an old onesie before I thought, “What are you doing?!
 Cut bait and buy another $2 onesie, dummy!”

 4. Wash your hands

 Then wait 10 seconds for your baby to realize that a soft, clean diaper is the perfect thing to poop in.

 - If your baby’s umbilical cord hasn’t fallen off yet, just fold the diaper down so it doesn’t rub on it.
 Many newborn size diapers have a little cut out for it but some don’t.
 We never actually got to use newborn diapers because both our boys were monster babies (over 9lbs and 10lbs) so they went right into size one and those don’t have the cut out.